injemaster83/GettingAndCleaningData/README.md

 Before answering the questions in this assignment, all the datafiles needed should be read properly.

 In the original folder there are three sources of files:

--Complementary data: There are two files with metadata: features.txt: Contains the name of the 561 features. activity_labels.txt: Contains the labels of the six activity labels present in the y_train and y_test files.
+*Complementary data: There are two files with metadata: features.txt: Contains the name of the 561 features. activity_labels.txt: Contains the labels of the six activity labels present in the y_train and y_test files.

--Train set: There are three files with the train set information:
+*Train set: There are three files with the train set information:
 X_train.txt: Contains the 561 variables used as features for 7.352 rows. y_train.txt: Contains the activity information for 7.352 rows. subject_train.txt: Contains the subject information for 7.352 rows.

--Test set: Just as the train set, there are three files with the test set information:
+*Test set: Just as the train set, there are three files with the test set information:
 X_test.txt: Contains the 561 variables used as features for 2.947 rows. y_test.txt: Contains the activity information for 2.947 rows. subject_test.txt: Contains the subject information for 2.947 rows.